shahcompbio/lyra/docusaurus/docs/graphql-type.md

 ### Node

-- id: String!
+- id: [String!]!
-  - cell ID
+  - all cell IDs of node
-- parent: String!
+- parent: String
-  - ID of parent node, "root" if node is root
+  - ID of parent node, null if node is root
 - index: Int!
   - heatmap index of node
 - maxIndex: Int!